ddstevens/imperium/README.md

 The story of this project should give some insight into why things ended up they way they are.

-When MiSTer's Atari 7800 core was updated with spinner support I thought it would be a fun project to add spinners to my Micro Center Atari Fight Stick.
+When MiSTer's Atari 7800 core was updated with spinner support I thought it would be a fun project to add spinners to my Micro Center Atari Fightstick.

 While I was at it, I decided to replace the trackball.
 The included 2.5" trackball had its own embedded controller which meant another USB cable.
 If the new adaptor could handle a trackball as well as a spinner I could eliminate that cable.
 So swapped in a SuzoHapp 3" high lip trackball (56-0100-11HL).
 It is almost a perfect fit.
 The bolt pattern is identical, but I had to widen the cutout for the ball by maybe a millimeter.